StephenCLHall/Nanodiscs_LangmuirMonolayer/README.md

 ### Datasets

-Here, we have deposited five directories, each containing all data and analysis required to replicate the analysis performed in the cited article:
+Here, we have deposited five directories, each containing all data and analysis required to replicate the analysis performed in the cited article.
+All data files are saved as `.txt` files, with comma separated values as Q, Reflectivity, Error.

 Directory | Description
 --------- | -----------